pollen-robotics/Reachy2Teleoperation/README.md

 ```

 Make sure you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) installed on your computer.

+Then, you will be able to open the project in Unity.

 In Unity Editor, check the settings are well set : go to Edit > Project Settings > XR Plugin Management, and check that your device is selected.